Beth N. Rom-Rymer, Ph.D.

 Derek Phillips, Psy.D. , MSCP

-Dr. Derek Phillips is a licensed clinical and prescribing psychologist (#12) in the state of Illinois and a licensed psychologist in Florida.
-He is also a clinical neuropsychologist and prescribing psychologist in the Department of Neurology at Sarah Bush Lincoln Health Center in Mattoon.
-He is Executive Director of the APA-designated, M.S. in clinical psychopharmacology program (MSCP) at Fairleigh Dickinson University in Teaneck, NJ, where he also teaches psychopharmacology to clinical PhD students.
+Dr. Derek Phillips is a licensed clinical and prescribing psychologist (#12) in the state of Illinois, a licensed psychologist in Florida, and a board-certified medical psychologist.
+He is the youngest prescribing psychologist in Illinois and the only one outside of the Chicagoland area.
+He is a clinical neuropsychologist and prescribing psychologist in the Department of Neurology at Sarah Bush Lincoln Health Center in Mattoon.
+He is Executive Director of the APA-designated, M.S. in clinical psychopharmacology program (MSCP) at Fairleigh Dickinson University in Teaneck, NJ, where he also teaches psychopharmacology in the APA-accredited clinical PhD program.
 Dr. Phillips served as a Health Service Psychologist in the National Health Service Corps Loan Repayment Program through the U.S. Department of Health and Human Services from 2019-2021.
 Previous academic appointments included adjunct professorships at Lake Land College in Mattoon and in the M.A. in clinical psychology program at Eastern Illinois University in Charleston.
-Dr. Phillips is a 2019 graduate

 Jessica Ransom, Psy.D. , MSCP